3 Pillars Commercial Cleaning Framework

 Pillar 1: Your Facility

-While human behaviors such as handwashing and social distancing are on the frontlines of the battle to reduce the risk of exposure to COVID-19, the buildings people occupy also play an important role to stop the spread.
+While human behaviors such as handwashing and social distancing are on the frontlines of the battle to reduce the risk of exposure, the buildings people occupy also play an important role to stop the spread.

 Therefore, one of the first areas WellNest assesses to develop your customized plan is your existing infrastructure.
 That includes a look at the available disinfection technologies for your space, as well as your HVAC and indoor air quality and facility materials.